-991B Special Topics in Higher, Adult, and Lifelong Education Fall, Spring, Summer.
+991B Special Topics in Higher, Adult, and Lifelong Education Lifelong Education Fall, Spring, Summer.
 3(3-0) A student may earn a maximum of 15 credits in all enrollments for this course.
 Special topics in the field of higher, adult and lifelong education.
-994 Laboratory and Field Experience in Educational Administration Fall, Spring, Summer, 1 to 6 credits.
-A stu- Fail, Spring, Summer.
+994 Laboratory and Field Experience in Educational Administration Fall, Spring, Summer.
 1 to 6 credits.
 A student may earn a maximum of 6 credits in all enrollments for this course.
 R: Open only to doctoral students.
 Supervised advanced graduate practica, observations, internships, or externships in K-12 administration and in higher, adult, and lifelong education.
 995 Research Practicum in Educational Administration Fall, Spring, Summer.
 1 to 3 credits.
 A student may earn a maximum of 3 credits in all enrollments for this course.
 R: Open only to doctoral students in the College of Education.
 Approval of department.
 Supervised research practicum.
 Design, execution, analysis, presentation, critique, and revision of research projects.
 999 Doctoral Dissertation Research Fall, Spring, Summer.
-1 to 24 credits.
-A student may earn a maximum of 100 credits in all enrollments for this course.
-R: Open only to doctoral students in the Department of Educational Administration.
+1 to 23 credits.
+A student may earn a maximum of 30 credits in all enrollments for this course.
+R: Open to doctoral students in the College of Education or in the Department of Educational Administration.
 Doctoral dissertation research.